zingbretsen/resbaz-docker-website/src/exercises/exercises.md

 docker run -it ubuntu bash
 ```

 This will download the Ubuntu image to your computer and will start a container running a bash shell.
 You can interact with this like any normal Ubuntu install!
-Try running 'ps', though.
+Try running `ps aux`, though.
 What processes are running inside the container?

 ---